MikeAlbertFleetSolutions/go-paycor/README.md

 # go-paycor
-Go library for interacting with the Paycor's Reporting API.
-This implements the minium needed to generate & download an exisitng report.
+Go library for interacting with Paycor's Reporting API.
+This implements the minimum needed to generate & download an existing report.
+The magic is with implementing the authentication scheme they use.

 You'll have to talk to them about getting access for your company.